 It doesn’t matter if you’re making a sweet potato, lemon or pumpkin pie filling, you can simplify your job by achieving a perfectly smooth consistency in your blender.
 You can also use your blender to quickly blend puddings and mousse.

-Cocktail parties, happy hour, after-dinner drinks, no matter what the occasion is, a blender can blitz up delicious icy cocktails in no time at all.
-The process is mess-free and everyone can enjoy their drink at the same time, as opposed to having to wait for individual servings to be blended.
+Cocktail parties, happy hour or after-dinner drinks, no matter what the occasion is, a blender can blitz up delicious icy cocktails in no time at all.
+The process is mess-free and everyone can enjoy their drink at the same time, as opposed to having to wait for individual servings to be shaken or blended.

-Q: What ingredients go in first when making a smoothie?
+What ingredients should go in first when making a smoothie?

-A: When making your smoothie, pour in liquids along with any juicy fruits and vegetables first.
-Then, top with harder, solid like ice and frozen fruits.
+When making your smoothie, pour in liquids and juicy fruits and vegetables first.
+Then, top with harder solids like ice and frozen fruits.
+We recommend having enough liquid to cover the blades at minimum.

-A: You can add pretty much any liquid to your smoothies.
-Juices, milk, yogurt, vegan milk alternatives and coconut water are all popular options.
+You can add most liquids to your smoothies.
+Juices, milk, yogurt, non-dairy milk and coconut water are all popular options, depending on the type of smoothie you want.
 We don’t recommend using carbonated or hot liquids, but if you’re using coffee or tea, let it cool before adding it.

-A: It’s never a good idea to place hot liquids in a blender.
+It’s a bad idea to place hot liquids in most blenders.
 The heat and steam of the liquid will cause pressure inside the blender, which can result in the lid blowing off and a big (and possibly painful) mess.

-If you have a blender with multiple speed settings and a lid with a small center opening at the top, you can use it to blend lukewarm foods or liquids.
+If you have a blender with multiple speed settings and a lid with a small center opening at the top, you can blend lukewarm foods or liquids.
 In this case, start on the lowest speed setting and keep the center cap of the blender lid open.
-Position a dish towel over the gap, which will allow hot steam to escape without any liquid spilling out the top.
+Position a dish towel over the gap, allowing hot steam to escape without any liquid spilling out the top.